kyma-project/busola/docs/extensibility/resources.md

   - **root** - the original resource.

   This function should return a boolean value.
   You can also use the `matchByLabelSelector` function to see the matched Pods.
-To do that, provide the Pods as `$item` and path to the labels.
+To do that, provide the Pods as `$item`, and path to the labels.

 ### Examples